Acting to stop harm: the FCA and Appointed Representatives

 The event had a real buzz about it.
 There were lively debates, music, stalls and various freebies.

-The event had an LGBT focus, but the underlying message of the event was to highlight to students that diversity is welcome in the modern day workplace and in the legal sector.
+The event had an LGBTQ focus, but the underlying message of the event was to highlight to students that diversity is welcome in the modern day workplace and in the legal sector.
 In fact, it is this very diversity which makes the workplace a happy and productive environment.

 A wide range of organisations were present at the event, including representatives from a range of professional services such as Clifford Chance, Barclays, IBM, DWF, Google and Norton Rose Fulbright to name but a few.